 22nd September Update:

 The Scottish First Minister Nicola Sturgeon has announced further restrictions for the hospitality sector, including reduced trading hours.

 She also announced a ban on meeting inside other people's homes.
 However, up to six people from two households can meet outdoors, or in hospitality venues such as restaurants.
 The latest Scottish guidance on staying safe and protecting others can be found here

 In her message to the people of Scotland on 22 September, she advised them to work from home wherever possible.

 Whilst two metres remains the default social distancing position, there are some scenarios where one metre may be used, provided other risk mitigation measures are followed.
-Outdoor hospitality, indoor hospitality and retail are listed as eligible exemptions that can adopt the one metre requirement, provided they take additional precautions.
 More information on the additional risk mitigation measures which should be followed can be found here.

 On 15 May the Welsh Government published its exit strategy ‘Unlocking our society and economy: continuing the conversation’.
 The exit strategy outlines the traffic-light system that will be used for the phasing and lifting of further restrictions across Wales.

 We are following the situation closely in the Devolved Administrations and would encourage our members to check back regularly for updates.